-Common Rats - Norway Rats - Sewer Rats
+Common Rats - Norway Rats - Sewer Rats - Brown Rats

-Rats are very agile and climb easily, often entering houses in the Autumn when outside food sources become more scarce.
+- Rats are very agile and climb easily, often entering houses in the Autumn when outside food sources become more scarce.

-Norway rats live in fields, farm lands and in buildings/structures.
+- Norway rats live in fields, farm lands and in buildings/structures.
 Rats can often be found in woodpiles.

-A female rat is capable of giving birth to four to six litters per year, each containing five to ten offspring.
+- A female rat is capable of giving birth to four to six litters per year, each containing five to ten offspring.
 These young rats can reproduce within three months after birth.
 In one year a pair of rats can produce a population of up to 700.

 Rats are extremely destructive, causing problems such as electrical fires from gnawing on wiring & contamination of food products.
 Rats are notorious for the transmission of diseases, such as the Bubonic plague, typhus fever and Salmonella.

-Keep outdoor bins well sealed and away from houses and buildings.
+- Keep outdoor bins well sealed and away from houses and buildings.

 Contact Owl Pest Control Dublin if you need expert help on how to get rid of rats or to schedule a professional rat inspection / treatment.